Swiss watchmakers go digital to show off new products, revive sales

 De Seynes said he expected a strong recovery in the group’s watch sales this year, with current trends broadly in line with the 28% increase in the final quarter of 2020.

-Rene Weber, analyst at Vontobel, estimated that for the Swiss watch industry about 2% of sales in value terms were currently done online, but that the online share varied depending on the brand.
+Rene Weber, analyst at Vontobel, estimated that only about 2% of Swiss watch sales in value terms were currently done online, with the share varying depending on the brand.
 Other analysts estimated the online share of sales at around 7% to 9%.

 For Patek, selling online is still not an option, and a test run with retailers during the first lockdown confirmed that strategy, President Thierry Stern told Reuters.